 - Larger loan amounts for major unexpected expenses

-- Longer repayment periods reduce per-payment burden
+- Longer repayment periods reduce the per-payment burden

 - Lower overall costs than repeated payday borrowing